 In the final stages of filing, H&R Bock allows me to review the charges.
 I was required to upgrade from the Free Edition to the Basic Edition, so my federal return cost $19.95.
 The state return cost $34.95.
 Once filing and providing my banking information for direct deposit, I should receive my refund within ten days.

 The first option for paying this fee is H&R Block’s Simple Pay, in which the filing fees are deducted from your refund (if the government owes one to you), for an additional fee.
 Other options are credit and debit cards, electronic transfer from a bank account, and coupon code.
 Six lucky Consumerism Commentary will receive a coupon code that will cover the federal and state filing fees, so keep reading to find out how you can enter to win.

 Only after paying for the return does H&R Block offer some of its own options for receiving a refund, such as a Refund Anticipation Check.
 This service, for an additional fee, will provide me with my refund amount quicker than the IRS would produce a check.
 This might be beneficial to taxpayers who do not have bank accounts for direct deposit and, for whatever reason, need the cash fast.
 I don’t recommend this for most taxpayers.
 Open a free bank account and get direct deposit.

 Consumerism Commentary is an authorized affiliate of H&R Block.
 Six giveaway products were provided to Consumerism Commentary free for the benefit of our readers.
 H&R Block did not compensate Consumerism Commentary for this review.

-Updated April 9, 2011 and originally published February 21, 2011.
+Updated February 11, 2014 and originally published February 21, 2011.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
-Follow @flexo on Twitter and visit our Facebook page for more updates.
+Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.